 © Woodbridge Model Boat Club

-The pond to which Vic referred replaced an earlier pond on the same site built in 1925 to mark the Silver Jubilee of King George with and Queen Mary.
-That pond drew water from the adjacent tidal River Deben whereas the new pond is filled from the mains and incorporates a pumped system designed to limit algal growth.
-It measures 30 m x 13 m with a depth of 40 cm and is ideal for scale power boats and yachts up to R36R.
+The pond to which he referred to replaced an earlier and larger pond on the same site built in 1925 to mark the Silver Jubilee of King George and Queen Mary.
+The original pond drew water from the adjacent tidal River Deben whereas the new pond is filled from the mains and incorporates a pumped system designed to limit algal growth.
+The pond measures 30 m x 13 m with a depth of 40 cm and is ideal for scale power boats and yachts up to 36r in size.

-The Club is affiliated to the Deben River Centre and so enjoys "club house" and storage facilities.
+The Club is affiliated to the Deben Watersports Centre and so enjoys "club house" and storage facilities.
 Refreshment and public toilet facilities are close by.

-During 2011 there has been renewed interest in the yawls and three more have been built.
-The builder of a number of the early boats has very kindly given his moulds to the club and it is hoped the club will have sufficient for renewed racing in 2012.
+Since 2011 there has been renewed interest in the yawls and several more have been built.
+The builder of a number of the early boats has very kindly given his moulds to the club and this has allowed the club to offer free-